ElmOrlando/ElmGeolocation/README.md

 Working towards building an Elm geolocation project that works with the Google Maps API.

+For the original files we created, see the following:

+- `src/Main.elm`
+- `public/index-original.html`

 # Setup

 - `npm install --global elm create-elm-app`